Jeordman/Fullstack-Learning/step_3/HtmlCss.md

 > After this section you should be able to choose a website you like
 > ex) Spacex.com, nike.com
 > choose a website you like and try to make an HTML page the matches it (you don't have to spend more than a few hours on it, but I HIGHLY recommend doing this

+# By the end of this section you should have spent around 6 or more hours to really understand this stuff